DandyLyons/notes/content/Library/The Bible (WEB)/27 - Daniel/Dan-07.md

 "I saw in the night visions, and behold, there came with the clouds of the sky one like a son of man, and he came even to the ancient of days, and they brought him near before him.

 ###### v14
-Dominion was given him, and glory, and a kingdom, that all the peoples, nations, and languages should serve him.
+Dominion was given[^1] him, and glory, and a kingdom, that all the peoples, nations, and languages should serve him.
 His dominion is an everlasting dominion, which will not pass away, and his kingdom one that which will not be destroyed.

 ###### v15
 "As for me, Daniel, my spirit was grieved within my body, and the visions of my head troubled me.